Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Related Work

-Applications of DL-based methods are also pretty common in this domain.
-Different DL models for protein structure prediction are shown in \cite{Torrisi2020}.
-Moreover, in\cite{Nguyen2016}, authors present DNA sequence classification using a CNN-based model.
-They represent each input sequence using a one-hot vector that preserves the positional information. \cite{Eickholt2013} presents a framework named DNdisorder to predict protein disorder.
-They utilize boosted ensembles of deep networks, and the results demonstrate that the proposed model is very competitive to the baselines.
-Since cancer treatments are costly and unfavorable for the human body, anticancer peptides are considered future therapeutics against cancer.
-Timmons et al. \cite{Timmons2021} employ a deep NN framework to predict anticancer activities of the peptides from the amino-acid sequence.
-In \cite{Min2017}, a hybrid model consisting of CNN and bidirectional LSTM is used for chromatin accessibility prediction.
+Various studies have been carried out on the problem of sequence classification.
+We broadly categorize them into three different types of methods: Machine Learning(ML)-based, Deep Learning (DL)-based, and GNN-based.
+ML-based methods generate a feature vector using some kernel function such as k-spectrum kernel~\cite{leslie2001spectrum}, local alignment kernel~\cite{Saigo2004}, then they apply ML classifiers for sequence classification tasks.

-Network-based models have also been explored to analyze sequence data.
-Such as predicting genomics sub-compartments \cite{Ashoor2020}, and disease gene prediction \cite{Hwang2019}.
-A common approach to representing genome sequence in a network is by using the De-Bruijn graph~\cite{Turner}.
+Applications of DL-based methods are also pretty common in this domain~\cite{ Nguyen2016, Torrisi2020, Eickholt2013, Timmons2021}.
+While some studies use one type of DL method, some studies create hybrid models by combining different DL methods.
+Network-based models have also been explored to analyze sequence data~\cite{Ashoor2020, Hwang2019}.
+A common approach for representing genome sequence in a network is to use the De-Bruijn graph~\cite{Turner}.
 To construct a De-Bruijn graph, the $k$-mer method is first applied to a sequence input.
-Each generated k-mer token is used as a node, and subsequent k-mers having an overlap in k-1 positions are connected using an edge to construct the graph.
-If $V$ is the set of the nodes of a De-Bruijn graph and $L$ is the length of the corresponding sequence, then the number of nodes in the graph would be $|V| \leq L-k+1 $.
-An example of constructing a De-Bruijn graph from a DNA sequence with 3-mer is shown in Figure \ref{fig:de_bruijn}.
+Each generated $k$-mer token is used as a node, and subsequent $k$-mers having an overlap in $k-1$ positions are connected using an edge to construct the graph.